DaniRK/UnicodeScriptDetectorNet/README.md

 ﻿# UnicodeScriptDetectorNet
 This solution consists of two parts:
 * UnicodeScriptDetector: the actual .net library.
-* ImportDataToCSharp: a console app to import newer data files from the Unicode consortium and produces a C# code file (Initialize.cs)  containing data initialization that is then used in the UnicodeScriptDetector project.
+* ImportDataToCSharp: Produces a C# code file (Initialize.cs) based on newest Unicode consortium data, that is then used in the UnicodeScriptDetector project.

+### NuGet:
-#### NuGet: UnicodeScriptDetectorNet
+UnicodeScriptDetectorNet

 ### Usage: